HouzuoGuo/markafile/README.md

         To remove all tags from all files:
         $ markafile untag "*:*" /etc -r

+    ENVIRONMENT VARIABLE
+        Variable MARKAFILE_RELPATH may be set to absolute path to a directory, this will change the behaviour of markafile.

+        If env variable 'MARKAFILE_RELPATH' is set:
+          - relative path will be calculated and stored with tags
+          - query will calculate relative path and search them in tag database

+        For example, first MARKAFILE_RELPATH is set to "/home/howard":
+          - Apply tag "code" to "/home/howard/f.py" will tag "code" to "f.py".
+        Then, the database /home/howard/.markafile.sqlite3 is moved to ~belle:
+          - Set MARKAFILE_RELPATH to "/home/belle"
+          - If belle has "f.py" in her home directory, query "code" in ~belle will return the file "f.py"

     BUGS
         When tagged files are moved/deleted, their original paths will remain in database thus causing incorrect path-tag associations.
 However, search